As a seasoned web development and digital marketing expert, I understand the frustration of dealing with slow, unreliable shared hosting plans.

 Most reputable hosting providers will not oversell their servers, or they will at least do it in moderation.
 However, it’s still something to keep in mind.

-To understand how VPS is different from shared and dedicated hosting, here is an analogy.
+To understand how virtual private servers are different from shared and dedicated hosting, here is an analogy.

 Imagine you just bought a brand new 75″ TV, and on the way home, you invited 3 of your friends over to watch the big game.

 You got home to find out that all of your furniture is gone, and you are left with only 1 small couch.
 In this case, you and your friends will have to share this small couch to watch the game.

 That’s shared hosting, and it’s how most websites are hosted.
 Your website shares a server with other websites, and all of you fight over limited resources like CPU and RAM.

 Now assume you have the same 75″ TV, but you also have a comfortable chair for each of your friends.
 You can all watch the game in comfort and have plenty of room.